 Another fascinating Chinese artifact is the Late Eastern Zhou Sauropod (Fang Jian) ornamental box to the right.
-Displaying a tridactyl foot, a long neck and a head that resembles a Brachiosaur, this depiction is compelling.
+Displaying a long neck and, this depiction is compelling likeness to a Brachiosaurus.
 (Fong, Wen ed., The Great Bronze Age of China, Metropolitan Museum of Art, 1980, p.
 285.)
 The seated dragon sculpture in cast bronze to the left comes from the Tang Dynasty and is currently housed at the Los Angeles County Museum of Art.
-Many more such dinosaur-like Chinese dragon depictions could be considered from this time period, like the painted ceramic dragon to the lower left, identified by the exhibiting museum as Tang Dynasty (618-906 AD).
-Next we consider an even older dragon artifact from the Shang dynasty (1766-1122 B.C.) that was advertised on the Chinese antiquities market as a dinosaur depiction.
+Many more such sauropodomorph-like Chinese dragon depictions could be considered from this time period, like the painted ceramic dragon to the lower left, identified by the exhibiting museum as Tang Dynasty (618-906 AD).
+Next we consider an even older dragon artifact from the Shang dynasty (1766-1122) that was advertised on the Chinese antiquities market as a dinosaur depiction.
 It displays relief lines in a scale-like pattern, a broad beak, a dermal frill, and a headcrest that is strikingly like the dinosaur Saurolophus (shown below on the right).
 This jade statute, now in the Genesis Park collection, is made of white colored nephrite with differential weathering, cleaving veins and earth penetration, demonstrating authenticity.
 (Click to enlarge.)

 About 4,000 years ago, the Hongshan culture in China produced many wonderful jade dragon carvings (along with other clear animal representations).
 Over time these dragon productions became highly stylized and were especially popular as pendants.
 Most of these ornamental pieces barely resemble a large reptile, but some of the older dragon statues appear to be attempts at modeling certain dinosaurs.
-Notice the resemblance this jade dragon (lower left) bears to a small Protoceratops dinosaur.
-In the middle is a “baby dragon” carving.
-It appears to resemble an immature pterosaur, perhaps freshly out of the egg.
-Its body is still curled and the wings appear immature.
-Both the baby dragon and the unusual, red carving on the right, are part of the Genesis Park collection.
+Notice the resemblance these jade dragons immediately below bear to a small Protoceratops dinosaur.
+Some of the Hongshan dragons, like the piece to the lower right, have longer necks.
+They appear more like the ceratopsian Udanoceratops.
+All three of these ancient pieces are part of the Genesis Park collection.